pennomi/comics/README.md

   - [ ] Index page for exploring comics
   - [ ] Automate SSL certs through LetsEncrypt as a management command
   - [ ] Autorenew certs where applicable
+- [ ] Data integrity
+  - [ ] Consider making slugs case-insensitive, and have restricted slugs, for pages, tags, and tag types
 - [ ] Management Convenience
   - [ ] Easy backup and restore management commands
 - [ ] Cache invalidation